Systems and Mechanisms

 Prevention of Insider Trading

 The Olympus Group is determined to ensure the fairness and soundness of security markets and earn the trust of shareholders and investors by working to prevent insider trading.
-Formulated in June 2012, the Insider Trading Prohibition Regulations clearly forbid use of undisclosed information gained through activities related to trading in stocks, and continuous education and training about these regulations is provided to all employees.
+In August 2022, we enacted the "Rules for Insider Information Management" to consolidate internal information within the Olympus Group, determine whether certain information qualifies as internal information, and establish the necessary fundamentals for managing internal information, including methodologies and organizational structure.
+In addition to the above, the Insider Trading Prohibition Rules, formulated in June 2012, clearly forbid the use of undisclosed information gained through activities related to trading in stocks, and continuous education and training about these regulations is provided to all employees.